web-infra-dev/rsdoctor/README.md

 - [bundle-stats](https://github.com/relative-ci/bundle-stats/tree/master/packages/cli#readme) is an excellent tool for analyzing build artifacts, and Rsdoctor is inspired by it in terms of build analysis.
 - [webpack-bundle-analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer) is a classic tool for analyzing Webpack, and Rsdoctor is inspired by it in terms of build artifact analysis.
 Rsdoctor also uses its classic treemap visualization.
+- [Statoscope](https://github.com/statoscope/statoscope/blob/master/README.md) is an excellent tool for analyzing build artifacts, and Rsdoctor is inspired by it in terms of build analysis.
 - [Webpack Team and Community](https://github.com/webpack/webpack/blob/main/README.md) have created an excellent bundling tool and a rich ecosystem.
 - [vite-plugin-inspect](https://github.com/antfu/vite-plugin-inspect) has inspired Rsdoctor's exploration of build process analysis.